Agenda

 1:10 - 2:10: Monitoring Collaboration for Effective Monitoring Visits

-Larissa Mitchell, CCRP, Senior Clinical Research Associate, ICON
+Larissa Mitchell, CCRP, MS, BBA, Senior Clinical Research Associate, Boston Scientific

 Narvelle Delabruere, Sr. Clinical Program Manager, Hologic, Inc.